Crock Pot Shredded Beef Enchiladas are seriously succulent. Skip the restaurant and make these easy enchiladas at home!

-A girlfriend and I were recently reminiscing about how we used to dip everything in ranch dressing in college.
+A friend and I were recently reminiscing about how we used to dip everything in ranch dressing in college.
 Pizza, breadsticks, sandwiches…LASAGNA.
 Nothing was safe!

-In addition to our ranch dressing obsession was a hankering for all things south of the border from Carlos O’Kelly’s, a Midwest staple in Mexican chain-dining.
+In addition to our ranch obsession was a craving for all things south of the border from Carlos O’Kelly’s, a Midwest staple in Mexican chain-dining at the time.
 Their salsa is the one I modeled my Restaurant-Style Salsa recipe off of, and I consumed so many of their shredded beef enchiladas that you’d think I’d never want to see one again.

 WRONG!

-Shredded Beef Enchiladas have remained one of my favorite foods since college, so I decided to give them a crock pot spin for you.
-Crock Pot Shredded Beef Enchiladas are off the charts delicious!
+Shredded Beef Enchiladas have remained one of my favorite foods ever since, though Crock Pot Shredded Beef Enchiladas have taken over as my new #1!

-Seasoned chuck roast is slow-cooked in a crock pot then shredded and rolled in corn tortillas with cheese, smothered in enchilada sauce, and then topped with more cheese, and baked until golden brown and bubbly.
-DIVINE.
-Juicy, cheesy, savory – a total treat!
+Seasoned chuck roast is slow-cooked in a crock pot then shredded and rolled in corn tortillas with cheese.
+The top is smothered with homemade red enchilada sauce, topped with more cheese, then baked until golden brown and bubbly.

 How to Make This Recipe

-Start by trimming a 2-3lb chuck roast of any excess fat then cut into 6 big hunks and place inside a large crock pot.
+Start by trimming a 2-3lb chuck roast of any excess fat then cut the roast into 6 big hunks.

-Add a beef broth, chopped onion, and smashed garlic cloves into the bottom of the crock pot then nestle the beef hunks on top.
+Add beef broth, chopped onion, and smashed garlic cloves into the bottom of a 6-quart crock pot then nestle the beef hunks on top.

-Finally, sprinkle in chili powder, cumin and LOTS of garlic salt and pepper then pop a lid on top and cook on low for 6-7 hours, or until the beef shreds easily.
+Sprinkle in chili powder, cumin, garlic salt, and pepper then pop a lid on top and slow cook on low for 6-7 hours, or until the beef shreds easily.

-Shred the beef with two forks then add enough of the cooking liquid to make it juicy, but not dripping, and then stir in canned chopped green chiles.
+Shred the beef with two forks then add enough of the cooking liquid to make it juicy, but not dripping, and then stir in a can of chopped green chiles.

 Wrap half the tortillas in a damp paper towel then microwave for 30 seconds to make them pliable.
 Spread ~1/4 cup of the shredded beef mixture across the center of each tortilla then add shredded Monterey Jack cheese on top and roll.